What are the differences between Arm Neoverse and Intel x86 PMU counters?

 Both Intel x86 and Arm Neoverse CPUs provide sophisticated Performance Monitoring Units (PMUs) with hundreds of hardware counters.
-Instead of trying to list all available counters and compare microarchitecture, it makes more sense to focus on the performance methodologies they enable and the calculations used for performance metrics.
+Instead of trying to list all available counters and compare microarchitectures, it makes more sense to focus on the performance methodologies they enable and the calculations used for performance metrics.

 • Retiring